harryho/blog-hugo/content/blog/use-windows-command-hotkey-as-hacker-1.md

 C:\>tree
 ```

+### Use other command prompt

+* [cmder](http://cmder.net/) is an awesome product.
+I suggest you just choose mini version to download and install if you are not the heavy git user.
+There are so many built-in features you can play around.
+* [console2](https://sourceforge.net/projects/console/) is a very good as well.
+I used it for many years.
+I'm planning to migrate to `cmder`, but it will take me some time to do it, because I have some customized scripts need to run in `console2`.

 ### Useful Windows hotkeys

 I believe the common hotkeys you should know. e.g. `Ctrl + C, Ctrl + V, Ctrl + A`.
 Here the hotkeys I list below are some rarely-used but very useful hotkys.